background

 Therefore, if a company collects payments for products or services not actually delivered, the payment received cannot yet be counted as revenue.

-During the time lag between the date of initial payment and delivery of the product/service to the customer, the payment is instead recorded on the balance sheet as “deferred revenue,” which represents the cash collected prior to the customer receiving the products/services.
+During the time lag between the date of initial payment and delivery of the product or service to the customer, the payment is instead recorded on the balance sheet as “Deferred Revenue”.

 For a transaction to be recognized as deferred revenue, the payment must be received in advance, so the benefit to the customer is expected to be delivered later.